BEAST-Fitting/beast/docs/workflow.rst

 Once the batch files are created, then the joblist can be submitted to the queue.
-The beast/tools/trim_many_via_obsdata.py code is called and trimmed versions of the pysics and observation models are created in the project directory.
+The beast/tools/trim_many_via_obsdata.py code is called and trimmed versions of the physics and observation models are created in the project directory.

   .. code:: shell